Cover

-In the UK, most cases of acute HCV infection in people with HIV have been reported among HIV-positive gay men.
+Since 2005, most cases of acute HCV in HIV positive people have been among gay men.

-This has led to several public health campaigns for gay men, although awareness of HCV is still low.
+Even though the UK has had public health campaigns about sexually transmitted HCV for gay men, awareness of HCV is still low.

 It was like getting an HIV diagnosis all over again.
 It changes how you think about sexual risk.

-… prior to the HCV infection, I had a reasonably active sex life, mostly with other HIV-positive men.
-In these circles, the issue of HIV disclosure is resolved by the simple fact that everyone is HIV-positive.
+… prior to the HCV infection, I had a reasonably active sex life, mostly with other HIV positive men.
+In these circles, the issue of HIV disclosure is resolved by the simple fact that everyone is HIV positive.
 However, because I do not really understand how I acquired my HCV, I am less clear about how to protect others from sexual transmission.
-Consequently, my sex life has declined dramatically and I see no sign of it improving.

 Risk factors